 "I've turned down opportunities because the interview process involved too many live calls.
 I needed a space where people understand that decision without me having to justify it."

 We're just getting started.
-Join the founding community of neurodivergent developers who know that the social part of this job is its own entire challenge.
+Join the founding community of neurodivergent folks in tech who know the social side of this job is its own whole thing.

 See upcoming events →